guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

    find healthy individuals.
 To be honest we are generating a lot of "waste" that no ones has figured out a plan to do with.
 Kind of like a nuclear power plant.

-As the patient sample travels through our facility thousands of lines of Python code will eventually touch it.
-I'm going to focus on the delivery report.

-## Excel sheet -> Web interface
-What these guys [point to Guillermo] are delivering to researchers is very basic text files usually.
-Low level data that needs a lot of processing to start making sense.
-We have the ambition to take things a lot further.
-Basically we want to eliminate the need for any further non-manual processing after we deliver our results.

-We also don't focus much on providing extensive tools to filter out the interesting data but more on prioritizing what they should look into first.
-This is meant to be part of routine work and not exploratory research so it makes sense.

-In the beginning there was ...
-Excel.
-At least it's something familiar to most people.
-Soon enough it got out of hand.
-It was very inflexible to work with.
-Thousands of rows in an unwieldy, and inherently static grid.
-It also took too much time to look into each case to be practical.

-[introduce Scout interface]

-## Scale: JavaScript vs. Python code, swinging over
-In the beginning there was ... lots of JavaScript.
-But our input isn't optimized for this kind of setup: we have mostly non-updating data and big tables which gives for sluggish client side performance.

-Kind of the oposite of where most of the web seems to be heading but this is a professional, clinical grade tool and we don't need to concern ourselves with user appeal too much.
-But it's always fun to make something pretty.

-The upsides are many: easier for us to collaborate because we stick to what everyone already is familiar with (Python), more performant on our data, iteration and testing *much* simpler, and doing it in Python >> JavaScript.

-## MongoDB + MongoEngine
-We find it useful to not worry too much about data duplication and the rest of the "schema" just make things more intuitive to think about.

-MongoEngine as an interface to MongoDB - we've built our API around it!
-PyMongo for indexes, weird syntax in ODM (don't know much about this though...)

-We can often repopulate the data from the file system if thing go wrong.
-Integrity of the database isn't super duper important.

-Being non-database experts the data model is a lot more intuitive!
-Nesting comments etc.

-IMPORTANT: we need to keep track of what we've uploaded and be able to repopulate the same information on request for old samples.
-You upload data once per sample and make the clinical interpretation based on that.
-It can never change!
-We also can't share data as much as you might want to think.
-Each sample needs to be pretty isolated form the rest and especially between different institutes.
-So we can't make use of aggresive normalization even if we wanted.
-This makes Mongo attractive as well!

-- Bring up simplified example for comments
-  - This is different than most regular setups because we need to separates comments between institutes and cases...
-  - Much more intuitive in MongoDB

-- clinical/sensitive nature of data
-  - strict guidelines
-  - simple or low hanging fruit features are complicated
-  - e.g. personally idetifiable data; it's in the nature of the data!
-    - can't share anything between different entetites (customer clinics)
-    - global frequencies would greatly benefit the end product

-## Concluding remarks
-Promote inhouse developed open source projects

 ## [BONUS] Steal conventions from GitHub
 I've always admired the GitHub website.
 They manage to present a lot of